-- Projects on CDFW lands have involved noxious weed control and natural regeneration after fire. - Deer are monitored crossing under the highway with cameras. - CDFW has used GPS collars to update the Loyalton-Truckee Deer Herd Plan. - USFS has performed revegetation and habitat restoration in key winter habitats for mule deer following wildfires across the area.
-Additionaly, ~500 ac. are treated annually to control invasive plants to reduce wildfire risk and risk of vegetation type conversion to annual invasive grasses.
+- A number of collars have been deployed for use in a population estimation project and by the H89ST to monitor and effectively place crossings on the highway.
+More detailed analysis with a focus on migration and stopovers is needed. - Caltrans will complete a one million dollar project to extend the deer fence for CDFW's Hallelujah Junction Wildlife Area to the state line as well as replace all one way gates with jump-outs, and repair the fence where it has not been maintained near the existing three under crossings. - NDOW in coordination with CDFW has mapped the movement corridors and analyzed the Loyalton-Truckee deer herd telemetry datasets using Migration Mapper (Fig. 11). - Juniper removal projects have been undertaken on CDFW land. - Projects on CDFW lands have sought to control noxious weeds and promote natural regeneration after fire. - Deer monitoring of crossings under the highway with cameras. - CDFW has deployed GPS collars to update the Loyalton-Truckee Deer Herd Plan. - CDFW is collaborating on a large fee title acquisition of land within critical summer range that is at risk for development. - Caltrans is planning a project that will add deer fence and jump-outs to funnel deer and other wildlife through two existing, concrete box culverts under Interstate 80. - USFS has performed revegetation and habitat restoration in key winter habitats for mule deer following wildfires across the area.
+Additionally, ~500 acres are treated annually to control invasive plants to reduce wildfire risk and risk of vegetation type conversion to annual invasive grasses.
 Treatments include mechanical, biological (insects), hand, and herbicide treatments.
 Key riparian and meadow areas are the focus of reseeding and replanting efforts (~100 ac.).
 The Humboldt-Toiyabe National Forest is a member of a wildlife working group that focuses on opportunities to improve habitat for mule deer and other wildlife within this area.